Top Five Viking Age Explorers You Should Definitely Know

-Here’s a top consisting of five most significant Viking explorers and their achievements.
-This top is based on the following Norsemen’s milestones with respect to exploration during their expeditions.
+Below you can read a top consisting of five most significant Viking Age explorers along with their lifetime achievements.
+This top is strictly based on the following Norsemen’s milestones with respect to exploration during their expeditions.

 Naddodd was a Faroese Viking who discovered Iceland accidentally, after his ship was blown off of its initial course in the North Atlantic Ocean.
 He actually intended to set sail to the Faroe Islands, but after a journey on a stormy sea, his ship and crew were unexpectedly forced to set ashore on an unexplored new land.

 After he had explored several parts of Iceland, Naddodd gave it the name ‘Snaeland’ (that can be literally translated as ‘Snowland’).
 When he sailed back to Norway, Naddodd spread the news about a land located far to the north.